sleray/slackcleaner/README.md

 Welcome to slack cleaner batch !

-If your have a channel full of messages in slack that you want to clear, slack free plan doesn't offer a handy solution.
+If you have a channel full of messages in slack that you want to clear, slack free plan doesn't offer a handy solution.

 With their api, we can loop on all the messages to remove them.